microsoft/RTVS/CONTRIBUTING.md

 (v1.4.0 of the http://contributor-covenant.org/ CoC).

 ## Contributor License Agreement
-If your contribution is large enough you will be asked to sign the Microsoft CLA (the CLA bot will tell you if it's necessary).
+If your contribution is large enough, you will be asked to sign the Microsoft CLA (the CLA bot will tell you if it's necessary).

 ## Development